plausible/website/_posts/2020-08-03-how-will-chromes-new-referrer-policy-affect-your-site-analytics.md

 * Google does not include the search keywords in the referrer so you can see that the visitor is coming from Google search but you cannot see which keyword phrase they used to find you.
 In Plausible Analytics, you can [integrate your Search Console data to see these search queries](https://docs.plausible.io/google-search-console-integration/).

-Chrome's latest change won't make a difference in dark traffic but it will create "dark traffic" within the specific referrer as you won't be able to see the exact page on the domain that is linking to you.
+Chrome's latest change won't make a difference in the amount of dark traffic that you see but it will create additional "dark traffic" within the specific referrer as you won't be able to see the exact page the other site is linking to you from.

 ## How can I set the referrer policy for my own website?